mguryeva/api-docs/whitepapers/cyber•Chain.md

 This can be thought as server less micro javascript applications that can dynamically take as input data from the following sources:

 - a search query itself
-- asynchronously from another search query.
+- asynchronously from background search query
 - from a browser APIs
 - from device sensory information
 - from information about a user stored on cyber•chain